ngli-me/oiqdb/README.md

 # History

-This version of IQDB is a fork of the Danbooru implementation of [IQDB](https://github.com/danbooru/iqdb/), which is forked from the original [IQDB](https://iqdb.org/code).
+This version of IQDB is a rust rewrite of the Danbooru implementation of [IQDB](https://github.com/danbooru/iqdb/), which is forked from the [original](https://iqdb.org/code).

 The original code is written by [piespy](mailto:piespy@gmail.com).
 IQDB is based on code from [imgSeek](https://sourceforge.net/projects/imgseek/), written by Ricardo Niederberger Cabral.
 The IQDB algorithm is based on the paper